Best walking treadmills 2025: Get moving with these handpicked treadmills

 🔎 WalkingPad C2: It is compact, easy to store and accommodating for larger users, but it is not as user-friendly and versatile as some of the other treadmills we tested. ★★★

-In terms of setup, you only have to unfold the machine, snap it into place, and plug it in.
-On the surface, there’s not much else to this model; there’s a small LED screen located on the front of the belt that displays your live metrics, a handy remote control, and 6km/h of speed available to play with.
+There is very little here to set up.
+You simply unfold the machine, snap it into place, plug it in and go.
+And that's about it.
+There's very little to this device in terms of features or extras; there’s a small LED screen located on the front of the belt that displays your live metrics, a handy remote control, and up to 6km/h of speed available to play with.
 You also have access to the KS Fit app which allows you to control the tread from your phone, plus Wifi and Bluetooth connectivity.

 The Kingsmith is at the pricier end of the range, coming in at just under $600.
 The ambitious and intuitive automated mode is most likely the reason, but in our opinion, the sensors and KS Fit app need improving to be worth the cash.